Ideefixze/TutorialUnityMultiplayer/tutorial.md

  }
 }

-public class ServerExecutor : IExecutor {
+public class ClientExecutor : IExecutor {

- void Execute(ICommand command)
+ void Execute(ICommand command) //This fires up when we do something locally {
- {
   this.client.Send(command);
  }

- void UpdateGameState(ICommand command)
+ void UpdateGameState(ICommand command) //This fires up when we get command from the server {
- {
   command.Execute(this.gameState)
  }